anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 [Deployment:](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) | Deployment enables declarative updates for Pods and ReplicaSets.
 [DaemonSet:](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) | A Daemon set ensures that the correct nodes run a copy of a Pod.
 [Job:](https://kubernetes.io/docs/concepts/workloads/controllers/job/) | A Job represent a task, it creates one or more Pods and will continue to retry until the expected number of successful completions is reached.
-[CronJob:](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) | A CronJob manages time-based Job, namely: once at a specified point in time repeatedly at a specified point in time
+[CronJob:](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) | A CronJob manages time-based Jobs, namely: once at a specified point in time and repeatedly at a specified point in time
 [StatefulSet:](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) | StatefulSet represents a set of pods with consistent identities.
 Identities are defined as: network, storage.

 Network objects | Description